William Kirkpatrick (East India Company officer): Family

 Kirkpatrick married Maria Pawson, a member of the Yorkshire gentry, in September 1785 after a short courtship.
 She subsequently accompanied him back to India.
 Their relationship resulted in four children, but quickly became strained and fell apart.
-Maria already returned to England with her children in 1788.
-From then on, Kirkpatrick attempted to keep contact with her, but they grew increasingly distant and legally separated in 1797.
+Maria returned to England with her children in 1788.
+From then on, Kirkpatrick attempted to keep in contact with her, but they grew increasingly distant and legally separated in 1797.
 The children were consequently put into the care of William's family, whereas Maria went back to India with her new lover.
 In contrast, Kirkpatrick had a much longer-lasting relationship with Dhoolaury Bibi, an Indian woman.
 They were together from before 1777 until his marriage with Maria in 1785, and resumed their affair when his wife left India in 1788.

 Kirkpatrick had four daughters with Maria: